Here are five things not to do with your author website.

 Website Mistake #2 – Focusing on the Author over the Reader

-Yes yes you’re a big famous author.
+Yes, yes, you’re a big famous author.
 But people still don’t care about you.
 They care about themselves.
 Think that is selfish?
 Take the plank out of your own eye before you can point the finger.
-If you offer something of value your readers will want to come back.
+If you offer something of value, your readers will want to come back.
 Photos of your kids will not bring them back.

 If you focus on your readers they will love you.

-Website Mistake #3 – Hiring Your Brother in Law
+Website Mistake #3 – Hiring Your Brother-in-Law

-Updating your website becomes as important as cleaning the garage.
+With most free web guys, updating your website becomes as important as cleaning the garage.
 It will get done next week.
 Promise.

 Website Mistake #4 – Building it Yourself

-Some authors spend hundreds of dollars to buy Frontpage or Dreamweaver and build their website themselves.
+Some authors spend hundreds of dollars to buy Dreamweaver and build their website themselves.
 The problem is most authors have no idea about how to build a website.
 They don’t know about search engine optimization or how to integrate a blog.

 The result?
-They have a blogspot blog and an ugly site.
+They have a Blogspot blog and an ugly site.

 Building your own site does allow you to update it yourself but there is a better way.